YashB63/GFG-Daily-Questions/README.md

     1. It is guaranteed that the node exists in the tree.
     2. All the nodes of the tree have distinct values.

+Day 189:

+  Q1: Convert array into Zig-Zag fashion:

+    Given an array arr of distinct elements of size n, the task is to rearrange the elements of the array in a zig-zag fashion so that the converted array should be in the below form:

+    arr[0] < arr[1]  > arr[2] < arr[3] > arr[4]
+    < . . . . arr[n-2] < arr[n-1] > arr[n].

+    Note: Modify the given arr[] only,
+    If your transformation is correct,
+    the output will be 1 else the output will be 0.

+  Q2: Merge k Sorted Arrays:

+    Given K sorted arrays arranged in the form of a matrix of size K*K.

+    The task is to merge them into one sorted array.

+  Q3: Find whether path exist:

+    Given a grid of size n*n filled with 0, 1, 2, 3.

+    Check whether there is a path possible from the source to destination.

+    You can traverse up, down, right and left.

+    The description of cells is as follows:

+    A value of cell 1 means Source.
+    A value of cell 2 means Destination.
+    A value of cell 3 means Blank cell.
+    A value of cell 0 means Wall.

+    Note: There are only a single source and a single destination.